hove-io/navitia/documentation/rfc/line_sections.md

-The line sections is a way to impact the some routes between 2 stops areas
+The line sections is a way to impact some routes between 2 stops areas

 We know (thanks to @eturk!) how to handle blocking line section (the buses don't stop anymore at the stops between the 2 stops), now we need to kown how to show them